OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [Gitvio](https://gitvio.vercel.app/)
   View detailed information about a GitHub profile.
 Simply enter a username.
 - [ReposTimeline](https://repostimeline.nazifbara.com/)
-  Enter a username and view a timeline of that users repositores and forks.
+  Enter a username and view a timeline of that users repositories and forks.

 ## **Gravatar**